American Rescue Plan Act of 2021 (ARP)

 • Obtained a high school diploma, GED, or completion of high school in an approved homeschool setting, with transcripts on file with LCOOC.
 This requirement may be waived for students admitted to special programs, such as native studies.

-• Must use the CRRSAA student grant to cover expenses from any component of the student’s cost of attendance and/or emergency costs that arise due to the coronavirus, such as tuition, food, housing, health care (including mental health care), or childcare incurred after December 27, 2020.
+• Must use the ARP student grant to cover expenses from any component of the student’s cost of attendance and/or emergency costs that arise due to the coronavirus, such as tuition, food, housing, health care (including mental health care), or childcare.

-• Be enrolled in at least one credit hour as of March 15, 2021.
-Students who have completely withdrawn or stopped attending all of their classes before March 15, 2021 are not eligible for a CRRSAA student grant.
+• Be enrolled in at least 6 credit hours as of March 15, 2021.
+Students who have completely withdrawn or stopped attending all of their classes before March 15, 2021 are not eligible for a ARP student grant.

 • Dual enrolled high school students are not eligible for funding.